 As a reef conservation organisation, our current main focus is building artificial reefs.
 We build and deploy many different designs of artificial reef units to provide a varied habitat for an optimal number of species.
 With help from our volunteers and local fishermen, we frequently deploy these units onto an area of previously destroyed reef, where they will provide new habitats for marine life.
 So far, we have built and deployed over 7000 artificial reef structures.

-These structures are placed on a sand bottom surveyed area along the coastline.
-Along the Tianyar coast, there are large flat sand bottomed plateaus, providing no habitat for fish and coral.
-The artificial reef structures we have deployed benefit the marine ecosystem in a variety of ways.
+Between the fragmented natural reefs along the Tianyar coastline are barren sandy plateaus which provide no habitat for fish or coral.
+North Bali Reef Conservation’s artificial reef has been deployed in one of these gaps between two natural reefs to reconnect the two isolated populations.
 The structures act as a substrate for coral larvae to attach while also providing a link between natural reef patches, improving connectivity by allowing individuals to move safely from one coral patch to another.
 Both structures facilitate coral growth and provide suitable egg laying habitats for reef fish while fish domes also provide protection from predators.
-In the future, corals will be transplanted from the natural reef onto the artificial reef.